Posted: 2 years ago, last updated 11 days ago.

 Notice something strange or out of place?
 Making mental notes and observations (like a good secret agent) will aid you in solving tricky puzzles later on.
 You explore the spy lair to find hidden items that lead to unlocking new areas in hopes of finally catching up with and defeating the spy.
 The items are utilised to solve logic puzzles that require keen observation and memory.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Agent A: A Puzzle In Disguise or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Agent A: A Puzzle In Disguise in how they play or their theme.
 These are good alternative games to Agent A: A Puzzle In Disguise.

 Our experts have hand-picked the following board games that offer a similar experience or theme to Agent A: A Puzzle In Disguise..